David Freed (author)

 David Freed (born December 4, 1954, in Albany, Georgia) is an American author, educator, journalist and screenwriter.
 Freed has written on criminal justice issues for Los Angeles Times.
 Freed shared the 1993 Pulitzer Prize for Spot News Reporting with fellow writers at the newspaper for reportage on the Rodney King riots in 1992.

 Freed wrote a humorous collection of job application letters and rejections in 1997 called "Dear Ernest and Julio: The Ordinary Guy's Search for the Extraordinary Job."
-Freed is also the author of six novels in the Cordell Logan series.
+Freed is also the author of seven novels in the Cordell Logan series.

 Biography

 Freed was born in Albany, Georgia and grew up in Colorado.
 After graduating from Colorado State University in 1976, Freed began his journalism career at the Colorado Springs Sun and the Rocky Mountain News in Denver in the 1980s.
 Both newspapers are no longer in operation.

-Freed is a licensed pilot, noting in the August 2013 issue of Air & Space that he owns and operates a Piper Cherokee built in 1965.
+Freed is a licensed pilot.
+Federal Aviation Administration records indicate that he owns a 2002 Cirrus SR20 single-engine aircraft.

 Journalism career

 Los Angeles Times

 Freed worked as an investigative journalist with the Los Angeles Times in the 1980s and 1990s.
 He spent time reporting on Operation Desert Storm with assignments in Iraq, Kuwait and Saudi Arabia.
 Freed wrote a series of articles starting in 1990 that highlighted flaws in Los Angeles County's criminal justice system, including overcrowded county jails and poor enforcement of lesser crimes.
 This series made Freed a finalist for the Pulitzer Prize for Public Service.
-Freed shared the 1993 Pulitzer Prize for Spot News Reporting with fellow writers at the newspaper for reportage on the Rodney King riots in 1992.
+Freed shared the 1993 Pulitzer Prize for Spot News Reporting with fellow staff writers at the newspaper for reportage on the Rodney King riots in 1992.

 The Atlantic

 In the May 2010 issue of The Atlantic, Freed reported on the plight of scientist Steven Hatfill who was investigated extensively by the Federal Bureau of Investigation (FBI) following anthrax attacks in 2001.
 Freed's article, "The Wrong Man," told the story of the FBI's efforts to track down individuals responsible for mailing anthrax powder to targets throughout the United States.
-Hartfill was targeted due to his work with the Medical Research Institute of Infectious Diseases, his use of an antibiotic called Cipro useful in fending off anthrax and faulty investigating done by consultant Donald Wayne Foster.
+Hatfill was targeted due to his work with the Medical Research Institute of Infectious Diseases, his use of an antibiotic called Cipro useful in fending off anthrax and faulty investigating done by consultant Donald Wayne Foster.
 After six years of investigations and court proceedings, the FBI settled with Hatfill for $5.8 million after a U.S. District Court judge found no evidence that Hatfill was responsible for the anthrax attacks.
 Freed's account of the FBI investigation included extensive interviews with Hatfill, who had not provided his account with any publication prior to 2010.
 The article was one of the feature writing finalists for the 2011 National Magazine Awards from the American Society of Magazine Editors.